dailyenlightened/dailyenlightened.github.io/_posts/2013-10-22-Project-Euler-Problem-1.md

            if any(n % factor == 0 for factor in (3, 5))]))
 ```

 This is basically a direct translation of the problem: pick numbers from 1 to 1000 (non-inclusive) which are divisible by either 3 or 5, and sum them up.
-One possible pitfall here is that the range is below 1000: 1000 is not included in the range.
-Coincidentally, range(1, 1000) in Python stops at below 1000.
+One possible pitfall here is that 1000 is not to be included in the range.
+Incidentally, `range(1, 1000)` in Python stops just before 1000, so no need to change the code.

 #### **Code**